rh-aiservices-bu/text-to-speech/README.md

 # text-to-speech

-Deploy from Dockerfile at
+Deploy from Dockerfile in build folder
-quay.io/trnelson/tts